What Does Love Do to Your Body?

 Together and Apart

 If love is a drug, then you can have withdrawal symptoms.
-When your partner leaves, there is an increase in corticotropin releasing factor.
+When your partner leaves, there is an increase in corticotropin-releasing factor.
 This hormone leads to a spike in anxiety and depression, which can explain why you’re more nervous when your partner isn’t around.
-Long distance relationship require learning how to cope with this, though the connection can go beyond physical.
+Long distance relationship requires learning how to cope with this, though the connection can go beyond physical.
 Couples may attach through voice, text, and several other mediums.